volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

     // One of the arguments from this list "external internal" must be set

+    internal {
+      // One of the arguments from this list "address from_site dns_name" must be set dns_name = "dns_name"

+      family_inet6vpn {
+        // One of the arguments from this list "disable enable" must be set enable = true
+      }

+      family_inetvpn {
+        // One of the arguments from this list "enable disable" must be set

+        enable {
+          // One of the arguments from this list "disable enable" must be set enable = true
+        }
+      }

-    external {
+      family_rtarget {
-      // One of the arguments from this list "default_gateway address address_ipv6 subnet_begin_offset subnet_end_offset from_site" must be set
+        // One of the arguments from this list "disable enable" must be set enable = true
-      from_site = true
-      asn       = "64512"
+      }

-      family_inet {
+      family_uuidvpn {
         // One of the arguments from this list "enable disable" must be set enable = true
       }

-      // One of the arguments from this list "interface_list inside_interfaces outside_interfaces interface" must be set inside_interfaces = true
+      // One of the arguments from this list "disable_mtls enable_mtls" must be set disable_mtls = true
       port         = "179"
     }
   }

   where {
-    // One of the arguments from this list "site virtual_site" must be set
+    // One of the arguments from this list "virtual_site site" must be set

     site {
       // One of the arguments from this list "disable_internet_vip enable_internet_vip" must be set